artefactual-labs/AIPscan/README.md

 ![screencap5](screencaps/aipscan_hello_world.png)

+## Background workers
+Crawling and parsing many Archivematica AIP METS xml files at a time is resource intensive.
+Therefore, AIPscan uses the [RabbitMQ][rabbit-MQ1] message broker and the [Celery][celery-1] task manager to coordinate this activity as background worker tasks. **Both RabbitMQ and Celery must be running properly before attempting a METS fetch job.**

 ## RabbitMQ
-Crawling and parsing many Archivematica AIP METS xml files at a time is resource intensive.
-Therefore, AIPscan uses the [RabbitMQ][rabbit-MQ1] message broker and the [Celery][celery-1] task manager to coordinate this activity as background worker tasks. **Both must be installed and running properly before attempting a METS fetch job.**

 You can downnload and install RabbitMQ server directly on your local or cloud machine or you can run it in either location from a Docker container.